 Through the implementation of mLISD, students have increased opportunities to engage in gathering new knowledge and skills, building meaning and sharing what they have learned in meaningful and innovative ways.
 In order to support each student, our goal is to provide students with increased access to digital content, resources and devices to support anytime/ anywhere learning. mLISD has been specifically designed to make the best use of our resources in order support student engagement in learning and the principles found in the LISD Vision, Graduate Profile, Student Learning Model, Ethical Principles and Student Learning Behaviors.
 With technology in the hands of students, facilitated by innovative teaching and learning, students will have the opportunity to inquire, explore, collaborate and cultivate their curiosity.

 Through the mLISD pilots, we are developing and refining several critical processes needed to transform our classrooms and expand the program throughout the district including; Training for Teachers, Students & Parents, Access to Digital Content & Curriculum, Device Procurement, Deployment & Maintenance, Fee Collection & Damage Protection, Infrastructure, Policies & Procedures, Marketing & Communications, and Students as Leaders.
 In January of 2015 we began our campus-level pilots by deploying over 1600 devices to 6th and 9th graders at our three mLISD Pilot Campuses, Henry Middle School, Canyon Ridge Middle School and Leander High School.
-Over 90% of the eligible students on our pilot campuses chose to participate by paying the fee and receiving a district owned device.
+Over 90% of the eligible students on our pilot campuses chose to participate by paying the non-refundable security deposit and receiving a district owned device.
 We will be monitoring and evaluating the effectiveness of these pilots to determine our next steps for our secondary campuses.
 Throughout the fall, spring and summer of 2014-15, our elementary campuses are receiving a mixture of devices (iPads, Chromebooks, Laptops and Desktops) to be deployed within all LISD elementary classrooms to support innovative teaching and learning.